top of page

 Accessorize Wisely

-Accessories can take your tuxedo to the next level.
+Accessories can elevate your tuxedo.
 Here are some key accessories to consider:

 • Ties and Bow Ties: Opt for a classic bow tie for a timeless look or a sleek slim tie for a modern twist.

 • Cufflinks: Choose unique cufflinks that reflect your personality or tie into your wedding theme.
-For instance, personalized cufflinks can serve as great conversation starters.
+Personalized cufflinks can serve as great conversation starters.

 • Pocket Squares: This detail adds flair to your look.
-Coordinating it with your tie can create a unified aesthetic.
+Coordinating your pocket square with your tie creates a unified aesthetic.

 • Shoes: While classic black patent leather shoes are a safe option, don’t shy away from daring choices that match your style.

-Accessories should enhance your ensemble, striking the right balance between standing out and complementing your look.
+Accessories should enhance your ensemble, achieving the right balance between standing out and complementing your look.

 Groom’s Attire and Groomsmen Coordination